itcssec/wordfence2cloudflare/readme.txt

 = 1.3.9 =
 Various fixes

 == Changelog ==

+= 1.3.9 =
+- Fix: Various unspecified patches and improvements.

+= 1.3.8 =
+- Fix: Additional minor fixes to improve functionality and performance.

+= 1.3.7 =
+- Fix: Various unspecified patches and improvements.

+= 1.3.6 =
+- Feature: Added Pro feature - Traffic inspection integration with whatsmybrowser.com API to identify malicious user agents.
+- Fix: Various fixes to improve stability and performance.

+= 1.3.5 =
+- Feature: Added integration to include ips blocked from WordFence wfBlockedIPLog.

+= 1.3.4 =
+- Fix: Corrections to the timezone functionality to address issues with incorrect times being displayed.

+= 1.3.3 =
+- Feature: AbuseIP Database Integration to enhance security measures.

+= 1.3.2 =
+- Fix: Minor bug fixes and performance improvements.

+= 1.3.1 =
+- Feature: Freemius Integration for enhanced analytics and feature management.

-= 1.2 =
+= 1.3.0 =
-Added new functionalities to work with cloudflare including a table and an extra tab
+- Feature: Added the ability for the user to remove a blocked IP either from the local list or from both the Cloudflare and the plugin's blocked list.

 = 1.2.1 =
-New options on the blocked ips table
+- Feature: New options added to the blocked IPs table for better management.

-= 1.3 =
-The user now can remove a blocked ip either from the local list or from both the Cloudflare and the plugin blocked list.

-= 1.3.1 =
-Freemius Integration

-= 1.3.2 =
-Minor fixes

-= 1.3.3 =
-AbuseIP Database Integration

-= 1.3.4 =
-Timezone fix

-= 1.3.5 =
-Timezone fix

-= 1.3.6 =
-Added ips blocked from WordFence wfBlockedIPLog too

-= 1.3.7 =
-Various fixes
-Added Pro feature - Traffic inspection integration with whatsmybrowser.com API to identify malicious user agents.

-= 1.3.8 =
-Various fixes

-= 1.3.9 =
+= 1.2.0 =
-Various fixes
+- Feature: Introduced new functionalities for Cloudflare integration, including a new table and an extra tab for enhanced control.